lochmueller/index/README.md

 ### Symfony DI Tags

-There are several Symfony DI tags, that create iteratables for internal functions.
+There are several Symfony DI tags, that create iterables for internal functions.
 You can use this to add your own
 integrations:

 - **index.content_type** - Rendering definitions for database indexing.